tamccullough/mubla/README.md

 ### Note

-after every directory or file change the flask app would need to be restarted.
-This could be setup as a cron job on a linux box.
+- after every directory or file change the flask app would need to be restarted.
+This could be setup as a cron job on a linux box
+- ffmepg needs to be installed on the system